sagar19197/learn_git/readme.md

-This file is readme.
+Welcome to this repository.

-hello.txt contains add function.
+This repository is for git craps.